straysheep-dev/linux-configs/web-browsers/chromium/README.md

 	- This policy allows granular control and reporting of things such as clipboard access, screenshots, printing, etc

 ### Policies that you should change to your requirements:

+#### DefaultCookiesSetting | RestoreOnStartup | ClearBrowsingDataOnExitList

+By default this policy clears all data when closing the browser.
+If you want your login sessions and previous tabs to restore, you'll need to change the following:

+- `ClearBrowsingDataOnExitList` != `cookies_and_other_site_data` Removing this line will allow cookies to persist
+- `DefaultCookiesSetting` = `1` Will allow all sites to set cookies, you'll need to delete cookies manually
+- `RestoreOnStartup` = `1` Will restore the last session

 #### CookiesAllowedForUrls | URLBlockList | URLAllowList